taktik/generator-polymer-typescript/generators/app/templates/Readme.md

 ## stack

-This are the main technologies selected for this project and purpose of use
+These are the main technologies selected for this project and purpose of use

   __TypeScript__